 In recognition of his outstanding personal contribution to disaster reduction, Col. Brian Ward was awarded the United Nations Sasakawa Certificate of Distinction in 2001.

-The Brian Ward Memorial Lecture is a series of lectures held annually to honor the memory of Brian Ward for his vision of a safer Asia, and outstanding personal dedication and commitment to the field of disaster risk reduction.
-The lecture features distinguished guests who shares their experiences in disaster risk reduction and implores them to contribute advice for the future of the field in Asia-Pacific.
-The guest lecturers are chosen each year from leading practitioners and decision makers in disaster risk reduction.
+The Brian Ward Memorial Lecture is a series of lectures held annually to honor the memory of Brian Ward for his vision of a safer Asia and the Pacific, and outstanding personal dedication and commitment to the field of disaster risk reduction and climate resilience.

 The lecture features distinguished guest who shares their experiences on emerging issues and anticipatory actions for disaster and climate resilience and implores them to contribute advice for the future of the field in Asia and the Pacific